-Many banks will require some form of specific collateral to secure a loan.
+When applying for a small business loan, many banks will require some form of specific collateral to secure a loan.
 Collateral is an asset of value the lender will take ownership of should a borrower default on a debt.
-If the loan is intended to purchase some kind of asset, like a piece of equipment or real estate, the lender might use the asset being purchased as collateral.
+If the small business loan is intended to purchase some kind of asset, like a piece of equipment or real estate, the lender might use the asset being purchased as collateral.
 An easy-to-understand example from the consumer lending world is an auto loan.
 The car being purchased serves as collateral to the lender until the balance is paid in full, which is why the auto lender holds the title to the vehicle until the entire balance is paid—giving them the option of repossession should the borrower fail to make his or her auto payments.

 Bank Term Loan Rates and Fees

 At the bank, the interest rate you’ll be charged will depend upon a variety of factors, including:

 The current index rate (usually the Prime Rate, LIBOR, or the Treasury Rate—based upon the type of loan)

 The perceived credit risk represented by your loan (your personal and business creditworthiness)

 The length of the loan term